CyberSpaceEsli/component-template/README.md

 After that insert your build **components** into the *fitting* category of the Atomic Design Methodology.

+Side Note:
+- If u want to show dynamic content or no content then use **caption** that will fill the component with the Name of the component.

 ## 🔌 Which configurations for the component-template are needed?

-A import the route to the components : (import to all infos under node_modules).

-B open localhost/component-template/ for access to the Interface of the component-template.
+* Open localhost:.../template/ for access to the Interface of the component-template.

 ## 📌 How to use the component-template?

 1 Each component lies in its own svelte file

-2 choose suitable Naming of your components
+2 Choose suitable Naming of your components

-3 Reuse your components with the import statement
+3 Reuse your components with import

-4 Pass props or use each iterations for the usage of dynamic data with your components
+4 Pass props or use *each iterations* for the usage of dynamic data with your components